jordanshivers/cytoskeletal-network-assembly/README.md

 Simulation code for the preprint **[Tau-Driven Coordination of Microtubule-Actin Crosstalk in Cell-Sized Vesicles](https://www.biorxiv.org/content/10.1101/2025.08.12.669979v1)** by Mousumi Akter, Jordan L. Shivers, Liya Ding, Aaron R. Dinner, and Allen P. Liu.

-*Under construction.*
+This repository includes instructions for simulating the self-assembly of composite networks of crosslinked semiflexible filaments with different flexibilities, both within fluid vesicles and in "bulk" (i.e., in a periodic box), using the open-source molecular dynamics code [LAMMPS](https://lammps.sandia.gov/).
 For a detailed description of the simulation method, see the paper's [Supplementary Information](https://jordanshivers.github.io/assets/pdf/Akter_et_al_SI.pdf).

 ### Setting up LAMMPS